Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 Anonymous for contributing their thoughts.
 You all are great friends and hackers.
 I owe each of you a drink (or several) at Hacker Summer Camp this year.

+### FAQ ###

+**Are you paranoid?**

+Yes, I'm a professional paranoid.
+Everyone in this industry is, if they've been around long enough.
+In particular, I'm paid to simulate attackers, so I see everything as an opportunity to hack.

+**Will I get hacked at the cons?**

+Probably not, if you prepare well and aren't stupid about it.
+But if you use open wifi with no protection, well, you'll probably find out just how trivial such attacks are.

+**Should I go to talks?**

+Some people have interpreted my view on talks as "don't go to talks, they're a waste of time", and that couldn't be further from the truth.
+I think the talks are **great**, but unless it's a talk that won't be recorded, or is particularly relevant to you, I generally choose to do something requiring my physical presence at that time instead of sitting in a room listening to the talk.
+(And spending time lining up before the talk to even get into the room.)